cesar-douady/open-lmake/doc/src/writing_lmakefile.md

 Some environment variables contain paths, such as `$PATH`.

-When such an entry appears in a rule, its value is searched for occurrences of the special marker `...` surrounded by separators (the start and end of the strings are deemed to be separators)
+When such an entry appears in a rule, its value is searched for occurrences of the special marker `...` surrounded by separators (the start and end of the strings are treated as separators)
 And each such occurrence is replaced by the inherited value.

 This makes it particularly useful to manage paths as it allows any intermediate base `class` to add its own entries, before or after the original ones.